Decision · Picker Wheel

 When is a wheel picker useful?

-- Games and challenges.
-Use it to choose who goes first or to add a random twist.
+• Games and challenges.
+Pick who goes first or add a random task to a friendly competition.

 Frequently asked questions